The Odyssey

 This one has it all.
 The Odyssey is not only a great romantic, adventure epic, but it's terribly realistic in its depiction of human nature and a brilliantly crafted narrative.
 Authors today could learn from how Homer lays out his plot and plays the characters off against each other for maximum reader involvement.

 Of course it was composed almost three thousand years ago and our sensibilities have changed rather drastically in those centuries.
-So the Odyssey doesn't exactly go down as smooth as the lastest bestselling novel.
+So the Odyssey doesn't exactly go down as smooth as the latest bestselling novel.
 You have to work a bit at putting yourself in the ancient mindset and understanding it, especially when your copy of The Odyssey is translated as poetry.

 But when you do make that effort, you'll find it starts coming easier and easier, and it ends up seeming not so ancient or foreign after all.
 It eventually sucks you right into the tale.